nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [learnk8s.io: How etcd works with and without Kubernetes](https://learnk8s.io/etcd-kubernetes)
 - [itnext.io: Breaking down and fixing etcd cluster](https://itnext.io/breaking-down-and-fixing-etcd-cluster-d81e35b9260d)
 - [medium: ETCD - the Easy Way | Vaibhav Rajput](https://medium.com/nerd-for-tech/etcd-the-easy-way-4c01e243f285) This is a guide which will help you get started with etcd and help you understand how it is used in a kubernetes setup.
+- [derganodr.medium.com: Rearchitecting Kubernetes for a more resilient Container Orchestration](https://derganodr.medium.com/rearchitecting-kubernetes-for-a-more-resilient-container-orchestration-c54cef3aeef9) In large etcd clusters, the throughput decreases and the latency increases when there are writes to the database.
+This also affects Kubernetes since ~30% of all usage of etcd is writing values.
+This paper describes the issue and offers some workarounds.

 ### Kubernetes Sidecars
 * [bsucaciu.com: What is a Sidecar?](https://bsucaciu.com/?p=4645)